 These two incidents served as proof of the need for R&D, especially when handling devices that store energy.
 They also reiterated the need for rigorous measuring and testing before attempting to engage consumers.

-These testing and measurement devices are likely to speed up the commercialisation of solid-state batteries:
+The following 3 testing and measurement devices are likely to speed up the commercialisation of solid-state batteries:

 1. Rotary Kiln